 You are on vacation; stop stressing if exercise isn’t your thing.
 There are lots of people, like you, wanting to enjoy life so get out there and have fun!

 Go fly a kite, do some paddleboarding, maybe snorkelling, or just hang with some amazing people!

 There are many more ways to keep fit while travelling but these are a good start.
-There are so many other benefits too, such as meeting local people and learning their culture, tasting some amazing cuisine, learning something new such as Zumba.
+There are so many other benefits too, such as meeting local people and learning their culture, tasting some amazing cuisine, and learning something new such as Zumba.
 The key is to enjoy yourself and be healthy!